Carp Management Effectiveness Assessment

 • and watershed characteristics (e.g., size, watershed to lake area ratio, and land cover)

-To date, the team has compiled water quality data from 64 lakes with carp removal or biomass data (Minnesota Pollution Control Agency, LAGOS Research Platform) and aquatic plant community point-intercept survey data from 53 lakes with carp removal or biomass data (Minnesota Aquatic Invasive Species Research Center “PI Charter App”).
+The team compiled available water quality data from 63 lakes with carp removal or biomass data (Minnesota Pollution Control Agency, LAGOS Research Platform) and aquatic plant community point-intercept survey data from 40 lakes with carp removal or biomass data (Minnesota Aquatic Invasive Species Research Center “PI Charter App”).

 References